microsoftgraph/microsoft-graph-docs/concepts/delta-query-overview.md

 If a client uses a query parameter, it must be specified in the initial request.
 Microsoft Graph automatically encodes the specified parameter into the `nextLink` or `deltaLink` provided in the response.
 The calling application only needs to specify their desired query parameters once upfront.
 Microsoft Graph adds the specified parameters automatically for all subsequent requests.

+- `$orderby` is not a supported query parameter for Delta queries.
+  - It is best not to assume a specific sequence of the responses returned from a Delta query.
+Assume that the same item could show up anywhere in the `nextLink` sequence and handle that in your merge logic.

 For users and groups, there are restrictions on using some query parameters:

 - If a `$select` query parameter is used, the parameter indicates that the client prefers to only track changes on the properties or relationships specified in the `$select` statement.
 If a change occurs to a property that is not selected, the resource for which that property changed does not appear in the delta response after a subsequent request.